johngrantuk/0x-hackathon/README.md

 # The Parts

-## Contract ERC721x

 ## Relayer
-Based on the 0x-starter-project partial relayer.
+Based on the 0x-starter-project partial relayer example.
-Extended to accept requests for trade.
+Extended the endpoints to enable users to make requests and offers for tokens.
+* GET, /requestsbyname - retrieves the requests matching tokenName ??????

+Code is under ./client/relayer.

 ## Dapp